fsharp/fsharp.org/learn/index.md

 ### [F# on Learn X in Y Minutes](https://learnxinyminutes.com/docs/fsharp/)

-Quickly check out F# features and commonly used snipets, even compare it to languages you already know.
+Quickly check out F# features and commonly used snippets, and compare it to languages you already know.

 ### [The F# Koans](https://github.com/ChrisMarinos/FSharpKoans#functional-koans---f)